 Typical Settlement Ranges

-• Settlements often range from $5,000 to $50,000 for less severe cases where there is limited evidence or the harassment was not prolonged.
+- Settlements might expect a range from $5,000 to $50,000 for less severe cases where there is limited evidence or the harassment was not prolonged.
 These cases are typically resolved quickly, often in smaller companies.

-• For cases involving repeated harassment, emotional distress, or some financial losses (such as missed work), settlements generally fall between $50,000 and $150,000.
-These are common in mid-sized businesses or when an employer wants to avoid bad publicity.
+- For cases involving repeated harassment, emotional distress, or some financial losses (such as missed work), settlements might fall between $50,000 and $150,000.
+These are likely mid-sized businesses or when an employer wants to avoid bad publicity.

-• Cases involving egregious behavior, significant emotional and psychological harm, or retaliation often settle for $150,000 to $500,000 or more.
+- Cases involving egregious behavior, significant emotional and psychological harm, or retaliation might settle for $150,000 to $500,000 or more.
 High-profile cases with strong evidence can push settlements well into the seven-figure range.

 Understanding Sexual Harassment and the Law